Steve Parish (businessman): Crystal Palace Football Club

-In June 2010, Parish led a consortium called 'CPFC 2010' to acquire Crystal Palace and save the club from a second spell in administration and from imminent liquidation after negotiating a £3.5m deal to buy Selhurst Park from Lloyds Bank.
+In June 2010, Parish led a consortium called 'CPFC 2010' to acquire Crystal Palace and save the club from a second spell in administration and imminent liquidation after negotiating a £3.5m deal to buy Selhurst Park from Lloyds Bank.
 He became chairman and leading shareholder of the Club with three fellow supporters, Stephen Browett, Jeremy Hosking and Martin Long.

 In January 2011, Parish unveiled plans to move Crystal Palace to a new 40,000-seat stadium at their original home – now the National Sports Centre.
-In May 2013, the South London based club were promoted to the English Premier League after beating Watford in the play-off final at Wembley Stadium, beginning an unbroken seven-season stay in English football’s top division, a record for the Club.
+In May 2013, the South London based club was promoted to the English Premier League after beating Watford in the play-off final at Wembley Stadium, and have remained there to this day.

-A deal was completed in December 2015 with US investors David Blitzer and Josh Harris, in which they each took an 18% stake in the Club, injecting £50m capital and becoming co-owners alongside Parish, who remained chairman.
+A deal was completed in December 2015 with American investors David Blitzer and Josh Harris, in which they each took an 18% stake in the club, injecting £50m capital and becoming co-owners alongside Parish, who remained chairman.
 In 2016, Crystal Palace reached the FA Cup Final but were beaten 2-1 by Manchester United.

 In December 2017, Parish announced £75m to £100m plans to redevelop Selhurst Park, commissioning stadium architects KSS to build a new five-story Main Stand to increase the capacity from 26,000 to 34,000, transforming the matchday experience and providing enhanced community facilities.
 After the scheme was granted planning permission by Croydon Council in April 2018, Parish said: "This project will not only transform the stadium, which has been our home since 1924, but it will also have a positive impact on the south London community”.

-Parish revealed plans in October 2019 for a £20m redevelopment of the Club’s Academy, having secured a long-term lease for the site in Beckenham in December 2018, with enhanced playing and welfare facilities for the Club’s young players.
+Parish revealed plans in October 2019 for a £20m redevelopment of the Club's Academy, having secured a long-term lease for the site in Beckenham in December 2018, with enhanced playing and welfare facilities for the Club's young players.
 In July 2020, a month after Bromley Council granted planning permission, the Academy was awarded Category 1 status by the Premier League.

-In May 2020, Parish was credited by influential TV pundit Gary Neville with playing a key role in the return of Premier League football after the coronavirus pandemic following his support for ‘Project Restart’ in a Sunday Times column.
+In May 2020, Parish was credited by retired footballer and pundit Gary Neville with playing a key role in the return of Premier League football after the coronavirus pandemic following his support for 'Project Restart' in a Sunday Times column.

-In a Sunday Times column in October 2020, Parish explained why the Premier League was right to reject ‘Project Big Picture’, a plan by Liverpool and Manchester United to restructure the league, and in April 2021, Parish was very critical of the proposed European Super League, calling it a "self-appointed elite".
+In an October 2020 Sunday Times column, Parish explained why the Premier League was right to reject 'Project Big Picture', a plan by Liverpool and Manchester United to restructure the league, and in April 2021, Parish was opposed to the proposed European Super League.

+In May 2025, Parish oversaw Crystal Palace win, 1–0, against Manchester City, in the 2025 FA Cup final at Wembley Stadium, which was the club's first ever major trophy.